JamesFCoffey/RoboND-Kinematics-Project/writeup_report.md

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.

-Here I'll talk about the code, what techniques I used, what worked and why, where the implementation might fail and how I might improve it if I were going to pursue this project further.
+I implemented the a basic forward kinetics outside the joint trajectory forward loop to keep the calculation time down.
+For the inverse kinetics code, I inserted the final value of fixed calculations to reduce the calculation time there too.
+The implementation might fail in that it did not seem to penalize the number of rotations or tortuosity of the path selected.
+This might cause the gripped cylinder to fall, whereas more gentle paths would not.
+If I were going to pursue this project further, I might improve the code by using the faster NumPy matrix multiplication or writing in C++ which is much faster.

-And just for fun, another example image:
+Below is a screenshot of the completed pick and place process.

-![alt text][image3]
+![pick_and_place][image36]